JoshuaRemington/UnityChess/README.md

 Welcome to the Unity Chess Engine repository!
 This project aims to provide a simple yet functional chess engine implemented in Unity.

 ## Overview
 This chess engine is designed to run within the Unity game engine environment.
-It provides the core logic for playing chess, including move generation, validation, and basic AI capabilities.
+Leveraging bitwise operations for unparalleled efficiency, this engine employs the Minimax algorithm and Alpha-Beta pruning to deliver strategic gameplay experiences.

 ## Features
 Chess Logic: Implements all the standard rules of chess, including piece movement, capturing, check, and checkmate.